Crompond, New York

-Crompond is a hamlet and census-designated place (CDP) located in the town of Yorktown in Westchester County, New York, United States.
-The population was 2,292 at the 2010 census.
+Crompond is a hamlet and census-designated place (CDP) located in the town of Cortlandt Manor in Westchester County, New York, United States.
+As of the 2020 census, Crompond had a population of 2,330.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.5 sqmi, of which 0.04 sqmi, or 0.80%, is water.

 The post office by the same name is approximately two miles west of the CDP, and is located in the Town of Cortlandt.